credits.dev vs. Polar: comparing developer-focused billing platforms

 - Enforce limits in real time

-- Track consumption and expiration
+- Track consumption and run renewals automatically

 - Provide usage dashboards